How to Prevent Mould Growth with the Right Air Purifier

 While an air purifier removes airborne mould spores, taking extra precautions prevents new growth:

-• Keep Humidity Below 50% – Use a dehumidifier or air conditioner to maintain optimal humidity levels.
+- Keep Humidity Below 50% – Use a dehumidifier or air conditioner to maintain optimal humidity levels.
+If you’re unsure which appliance is right for your current setup, learn more in our air purifier vs dehumidifier comparison.

 Combining humidity control, ventilation, and air purification creates a mould-resistant home.